 Tip #1: Do Not Worry about the TSA

-Before we get to anything else, let’s discuss the most important topic right away.
+Before we get to anything else, let’s discuss the most important topic immediately.
 Can you bring vitamins on a plane?
 We know how strict the Transportation Security Administration (TSA) can be regarding certain items you take with you on a flight.

 It’s fair to wonder if your vitamins and supplements may be flagged during screening.
 Thankfully, flying with vitamins is not going to be an issue.

 According to the TSA, passengers can store their vitamins in both their checked luggage and their carry-on bags.
 Choose whichever form of luggage is a more convenient carrier of your vitamins.

 You can theoretically pack your bag full of vitamins and get cleared, although the TSA agent may have some questions for you first!
 Do note, however, that only solid vitamins qualify to be stored in carry-on bags in large amounts.

 Tip #2: Leave the Liquid Vitamins at Home or on the Store Shelf